zeroslope-arch/site/index.md

 ### Generate zeroslope

-You can now simply run the following command and simply answere a few questions.
+You can now simply run the following command and just answere a few quick questions.

 ```bash
 yo zeroslope